Fire razes 5 houses, 25 shops in Ondo – The Sun Nigeria

 Valuables worth millions of naira were destroyed by the inferno.

-The late arrival of officials of the State Fire Service, many said, was responsible for the severity of the damage done by the inferno.

-Victims of the fire incident have therefore appealed to the state government and wellmeaning people to come to their aid.
+Victims of the fire incident have appealed to the state government and well-meaning people to come to their aid.

 Leave a Reply